 Students from certain countries are required to be undergo a Tuberculosis (TB) test before applying for a visa to come to the UK for more than 6 months.

-As part of the University registration process, if you are from one of the affected countries, the National Health Service (NHS) will ask you to complete a short questionnaire as part of the Passport & Visa verification events in September and October.
+As part of the University registration process, if you are from one of the affected countries, the National Health Service (NHS) will ask you to complete a short questionnaire when you attend your Right to Study Check in September or October.

 In some cases, you may be required attend an x-ray at University Hospital of North Durham or Mantoux screening at the University Health Centre.

 Register with the Police (if required)

 Students from certain countries are required by law to register with the Police within 7 days of arriving in the UK.
 If you are required to register with the Police, this condition will be shown on the 30 day entry clearance visa your passport.

 You must book an appointment with them online in advance.